aquastar/academic-kickstart/content/authors/admin/_index.md

 - Visitors

 ---
 I am an Assistant Professor in the Computer Science and Engineering Department of Mississippi State University.
 Before joining MS State in 2020, I have been working as a research assistant at Virginia Tech under the supervision of Chang-Tien Lu. <!-- My Master Degree is obtained from Peking University and a B.S. from Huazhong University of Science and Technology respectively.  -->I received an outstanding contribution award from Toyota Research North America in 2016.
-Currently, I focus on graph machine learning and its applications.
+Currently, I am focusing on **graph machine learning** and its applications.

 - ### [Openings](/post/opening/) are available.
 Researchers who are interested in my direction are welcome to contact me for discussions/collaborations
 -----